GETAM: Gradient-weighted Element-wise Transformer Attention Map for Weakly-supervised Semantic segmentation: Approach

-\textbf{Attention Gradient Coupling.} We observe that $A_{\text{CLS}}^i$ shows class-agnostic areas with possibly targeted objects and relatively clean background.
-Further, we find $\bigtriangledown A_{\text{CLS}}^{i,c}$ is noisy but retains clear object shapes(see column 3 of Fig~\ref{fig:relu grad}).
+We observe that $A_{\text{CLS}}^i$ shows class-agnostic areas with possibly targeted objects and relatively clean background.
+Further, we find $\bigtriangledown A_{\text{CLS}}^{i,c}$ is noisy but retains more complete and clear object shapes in comparison (see rightmost column of Fig.~\ref{fig:relu grad}).

 Based on the above observations, we propose to combine the attention map and its gradient inside every transformer block to generate reliable class-wise attention as shown in Fig.~\ref{fig:getam}.
 Formally, the class-wise attention map of block $i$ for class $c$ is defined as:

 We first use an element-wise multiplication $\odot$ to couple the attention map $A_{\text{CLS}}^{i}$ with its gradient map $\bigtriangledown A_{\text{CLS}}^{i,c}$.
 Then, we perform another element-wise multiplication with $\text{ReLU}(\bigtriangledown A_{\text{CLS}}^{i,c})$.
-Different from GradCAMs which uses the Global Average Pool of the Gradients, our attention map is weighted element-wise by the square of the gradient, and negative responses of attention and gradients are eliminated by the ReLUs.
+Different from Grad\_CAM which uses a Global Average Pool of the Gradients, our attention map is weighted element-wise by the square of the gradient, and negative responses of attention and gradients are eliminated by the ReLUs.
 Our Attention-Gradient coupling can better harvest spatial locations that have positive contributions to the targeted class, while suppressing noisy regions.

-\textbf{Successive Attention Aggregation.} After obtaining the class-wise attention map in a single transformer block, here we present an analysis on how to aggregate class attention maps from cascaded transformer blocks.
+Squaring places greater emphasis on the gradient as it shows more complete object shapes than the CAMS.